 Repository age

-ActivePieces appears to have several advantages over CodeZero, particularly in popularity, activity, maturity and features.
-Consider your specific needs regarding popularity, activity, maturity and features when making your decision.
+ActivePieces appears to have several advantages over CodeZero, particularly in popularity, activity and maturity.
+Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.

 Both tools serve similar use cases in Low-Code/No-Code, Workflow Automation.
 However, they also have distinct specializations: ActivePieces also focuses on API Integration while CodeZero extends into AI Agent Platforms.